KevinYan-831/Pet-your-Pet/replit.md

 ### Replit Deployment
 The application is configured for Replit Deploy with:
 - **Deployment Type:** autoscale (stateless)
+- **Build Command:** `cd backend && npm install && cd ../frontend && npm install && npm run build`
-- **Build Command:** Installs dependencies for both frontend and backend, then builds frontend
+- **Run Command:** `node backend/src/index.js` (serves both API and frontend static files)
-- **Run Command:** Starts backend on port 3000 and serves frontend static files from Vite preview on port 5000
+- **Port:** 5000 (backend serves API on /api and frontend from root)
-- **Port:** 5000 (exposed to the internet)
+- **Architecture:** Single Express server serves both the API and prebuilt React SPA

+**How it works in production:**
+1. Backend starts on port 5000 (via PORT environment variable)
+2. API routes are mounted at `/api/*`
+3. Frontend static files (from `frontend/dist/`) are served at the root
+4. Catch-all middleware serves `index.html` for client-side routing (React Router)
+5. Frontend uses relative URLs (`/api`) to call the backend on the same origin

 **For production deployment on Replit:**
-1. Click the "Deploy" button in the Replit interface
+1. Click the "Deploy" (or "Publish") button in the Replit interface
-2. Ensure all secrets are set (DATABASE_URL, SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY)
+2. Ensure all secrets are set in production environment (DATABASE_URL, SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY)
+3. Review the autoscale deployment configuration (already set up)
-3. The deployment will automatically build and serve the application
+4. Click "Publish" - the deployment will automatically build and serve the application
+5. After deployment, you can add your custom domain in the Deployments settings

 **For external deployment:**
 - **Frontend:** Firebase Hosting, Vercel, Netlify, or similar static hosting